Cawood Bridge

 Cawood Bridge is a swing bridge which spans the Yorkshire River Ouse in North Yorkshire, England.
-Construction was authorised in 1870, with the formation of the Cawood Bridge bridge company.
+Construction was authorised in 1870, with the formation of the Cawood Bridge Company.
 It was opened on 31 July 1872 to replace the ferry, and is located about halfway between Naburn and Selby.
 It is the only bridge from the village of Cawood that crosses the river.
 It is Grade II listed.

 History

 The local population at Cawood considered the ferry crossing to be slow and, sometimes even dangerous.
-The proposal for a bridge to replace the ferry crossing gained Royal Assent in 1870.
+The Cawood Bridge Act 1870 (33 & 34 Vict. c. lxv), authorised a bridge to replace the ferry crossing.
 The bridge was opened in July 1872 at a cost of £12,000.
 It has five spans, two of which are the swing section and extends to 295 ft, even though the width of the river at the bridge's location is 50 yard.